History of English grammars: Eighteenth-century prescriptive grammars

-Robert Lowth, Bishop of Oxford and thereafter of London, scholar of Hebrew poetry, and for a short time Oxford Professor of Poetry, was one of the best known of the widely emulated grammarians of the 18th century.
-A self-effacing clergyman, he published A Short Introduction to English Grammar, with critical notes (1762), his only work on the subject, without the author's name on the title page.
-His influence extended, through the works of his students Lindley Murray and William Cobbett, well into the late 19th century.
-He would also become, among prescriptive grammarians, the target of choice for criticism by later descriptivist linguists.
+The 18th century saw the emergence of prescriptive grammars in English.
+A prescriptive grammar refers to a set of norms or rules governing how a language should or should not be used rather than describing the ways in which a language is actually used.

+Ann Fisher published 'A New Grammar' in 1745 which was among the earliest in the 18th century.

+Robert Lowth, published A Short Introduction to English Grammar, with critical notes (1762), his only work on the subject.

 In America in 1765, the Rev. Dr. Samuel Johnson, founder and first president of King's College in New York City (now Columbia University) published An English Grammar; the First Easy Rudiments of Grammar Applied to the English Tongue.
 It "appears to have been the first English grammar prepared by an American and published in America."
 In 1767, Johnson combined his grammar with a Hebrew grammar, and published it as An English and Hebrew grammar, being the first short rudiments of those two languages, suggesting the languages be taught together to children.
 Johnson developed his grammars independently of Lowth, but later corresponded and exchanged grammars with him.
 English grammar increasingly held great significance for people in the United States with little to no income, and educational backgrounds.
 Learning the basic principles of grammar helped a cross-section ranging from former slaves to rail splitters and weavers to speak and write with fluency and rise in their careers.

-In Britain, the women Ellin Devis, Dorothea Du Bois, Mrs. M. C. Edwards, Mrs. Eves, Ellenor Fenn (aka Mrs. Teachwell and Mrs. Lovechild), Ann Fisher, Jane Gardiner née Arden, Blanche Mercy, and Mrs. Taylor, published some twelve grammars in the late 18th-century, their books running into many editions over several decades.
+In Britain, the women Ellin Devis, Dorothea Du Bois, Mrs. M. C. Edwards, Mrs. Eves, Ellenor Fenn (aka Mrs. Teachwell and Mrs. Lovechild), Jane Gardiner née Arden, Blanche Mercy, and Mrs. Taylor, published some twelve grammars in the late 18th-century, their books running into many editions over several decades.
 English grammar was being seen to be important not only for better English writing but also for learning other languages thereafter.